Installing MariaDB with yum/dnf

 Pinning the MariaDB Repository to a Specific Minor Release

-If you wish to pin the yum repository to a specific minor release, or if you would like to do a yum downgrade to a specific minor release, then you can create a yum repository configuration with a baseurl option set to that specific minor release.
+If you wish to pin your yum or dnf repository to a specific minor release, or if you would like to downgrade to a specific minor release, then you can configure a repository with the URL hard-coded to that specific minor release.

-For example, if you wanted to pin your repository to MariaDB 10.8.8 on CentOS 7, then you could use the following yum repository configuration in /etc/yum.repos.d/MariaDB.repo:
+For example, to pin your repository to MariaDB 11.8.6 on RHEL/Alma/Rocky 8, 9, or 10, then you could use the following repository configuration in /etc/yum.repos.d/MariaDB.repo:

 Updating the MariaDB YUM repository to a New Major Release